muggy8/sword-legend/birth and rebirth/independence.md

 Even though this room felt familiar, I could tell it was different somehow.

-Maybe it's the way that stuff is located, maybe the color of the walls, maybe it's something else but the room felt different.
+Maybe it was the way that stuff was located, maybe the color of the walls, maybe it was something else but the room felt different.

 Last time, I woke up in a place without a room, and this time, I woke up in a room that just felt wrong.